The Best Places to Live in Texas: 25 Amazing Areas to Move12 Aug Alexander Pfirrmann

-Half those new Texas are newborns, and the other half are migrants, who, like our readers, had to make the tough decision on figuring out where in the Lone Star State they can call their new home.
+Half of those new Texas are newborns, and the other half are migrants, who, like our readers, had to make the tough decision on figuring out where in the Lone Star State they can call their new home.
 U.S. Census data shows that Texas’s population grew by 187,545 people between July 2017 and July 2018 (even after accounting for people leaving the state).

-Now that the #1 state to move-to has been established, the next step is to figure out where in Texas to buy a home.
+Now that the #1 state to move to has been established, the next step is to figure out where in Texas to buy a home.
 This is where we come in.
 Our team has done all the legwork and has come up with a comprehensive list of the 25 best places to live in Texas.

-We looked at stats such as population growth, household incomes, house prices, violent crime rates, food quality, public parks, affordability and commute times in order to help you make the most informed decision for you and your family.
+We looked at stats such as population growth, household incomes, house prices, violent crime rates, food quality, public parks, affordability, and commute times in order to help you make the most informed decision for you and your family.

 1. Fort Worth

 Fort Worth is a beautiful North Texas oasis.
-It enjoys all the same urban perks of its sister-city Dallas, without many of the downsides such as high violent crime rates, low growth, and unaffordability.
+It enjoys all the same urban perks as its sister-city Dallas, without many of the downsides such as high violent crime rates, low growth, and unaffordability.